-The vehicle has the LATCH system.
-You will find anchors in all three rear seating positions.
+Your vehicle has the LATCH system.
+You will find anchors in each seating position in the second row.

 This system, designed to make installation of child restraints easier, does not use the vehicle's safety belts.
-Instead it uses vehicles anchors and child restraint attachments to secure the restraints.
+Instead, it uses vehicle anchors and child restraint attachments to secure the restraints.
 Some restraints also use another vehicle anchor to secure a top tether strap.